 Inland bathing waters are situated at rivers and lakes, featuring fresh water and with respective parameter thresholds defined in Annex I of the Directive.
-Quality trend for the period 1990-2020 if historical data are available is shown in Figure 2.
-Number of bathing waters by quality class for the last assessment period 2017-2020 is given in Annex I.
+The quality trend is shown in Figure 2.
+Number of bathing waters by quality class for the last assessment period 2018-2021 is given in Annex I.